Hardware target.

 App Store

-WebOSKernel.onReady(kernel => { // register a local app kernel.appStore.register({ id: 'com.example.notes', name: 'Notes', version: '1.0.0', kernelVersion: '1.0.0', store: true, sourceCode: '<h1>My Notes App</h1>', }); // list all available apps const apps = kernel.appStore.list(); console.log(apps); });
+WebOSKernel.onReady(kernel => { kernel.appStore.register({ id: 'com.example.notes', name: 'Notes', version: '1.0.0', kernelVersion: '1.2.0', store: true, sourceCode: '<h1>My Notes App</h1>', }); const apps = kernel.appStore.list(); });

 Cloud

-WebOSKernel.onReady(async kernel => { // pull all cloud apps into the AppStore await kernel.cloud.loadApps(); // fetch any Firestore collection const settings = await kernel.cloud.fetch('settings'); // get a single app document from Firestore const app = await kernel.cloud.getApp('com.example.notes'); });
+WebOSKernel.onReady(async kernel => { await kernel.cloud.loadApps(); const data = await kernel.cloud.fetch('settings'); const app = await kernel.cloud.getApp('com.example.notes'); });

 Launching apps

-WebOSKernel.onReady(async kernel => { const iframe = await kernel.launch('com.example.notes'); // place it wherever your OS puts windows document.getElementById('window-container').appendChild(iframe); // listen for when the app is fully loaded kernel.events.on('app:ready', ({ name, iframe }) => { console.log(`${name} is live`); }); });
+WebOSKernel.onReady(async kernel => { const iframe = await kernel.launch('com.example.notes'); document.getElementById('window-container').appendChild(iframe); kernel.events.on('app:ready', ({ name }) => { console.log(name, 'is live'); }); });

 | Event | Payload | When |